-- April 23, 1993, reparation payments paid by a foreign government pursuant to claims filed under the laws of that government by persons who were persecuted during the Nazi era; - (11) Earnings in excess of \$480 for each full-time student 18 years old or older (excluding the head of household and spouse); - (12) Adoption assistance payments in excess of \$480 per adopted child; - (13) Earnings and benefits to any resident resulting from the participation in a program providing employment training and supportive services in accordance with the Family Support.
-Act of 1988, section 22 of the U.S. Housing Act of 1937/ (42 U.S.C.1437 et seq.), or any comparable Federal, State or local law during the exclusion period.
-For purposes of this paragraph, the following definitions apply. - (i)) Comparable Federal, State or local law means a program providing employment training and supportive services that; - (A) Is authorized by/a federal, State or local law; - (B)) Is funded by the Federal, State or local government;; - .(E) Is operated or administered by a public agency; and - (D) Has as its objective to assist participants in acquiring employment skills: - (ii) Exclusion period means the period during which the resident participates in a program described in this section plus 18 months from the date the resident begins the first job acquired by the resident after completion of such program that is not funded by public housing assistance under the U.S. Housing, Act of 1937 (42 U.S.C.1437 et seq.).
-If the resident is terminated from employment without good cause, the exclusion period shall end: - (iii): Earnings and Benefits means the incremental earnings and benefits resulting from a qualifying employment training program or subsequent job; - (14)) Deferred periodic payments of supplemental security income and social security benefits that are received in a lump sum payment; - (15) Amounts received by the family in the form of refunds or rebates under state or local law for property taxes paid on the dwelling unit;
+- (iv) A resident service stipend.
+A resident service stipend is a modest amount (not to exceed \$200.00 per month) received by a public housing resident for performing a service for the HA, on a part-time basis, that enhances the quality of life in public housing.
+Such services may include, but are not limited to, fire patrol, hall monitoring, lawn maintenance, and resident initiatives coordination.
+No resident may received more than one such stipend during the same period of time; or - (v) Compensation from State or local employment training programs and training of a family member as a resident managements staff.
+Amounts excluded by this provision must be received under employment training programs with clearly defined goals and objectives, and are excluded only for a limited period as determined in advance by the HA: - (9) Temporary, non-recurring or sporadic income (including gifts); - (10) For all initial determinations and reexaminations of income carried out on or after April 23, 1993, reparation payments paid by a foreign government pursuant to claims filed under the laws of government by persons who were persecuted during the Nazi era; - (11) Earnings in excess of \$480 for each full-time student 18 years old or older (excluding the head of household and spouse); - (12) Adoption assistance payments in excess of \$480 per adopted child - (13) Earnings and benefits to any resident resulting from the participation in a program providing employment training and supportive services in accordance with the Family Support Act of 1988, section 22 of the U.S. Housing Act of 1937 (42 U.S.C.
+1437 et seq.), or any comparable Federal, State or local law during the exclusion period.
+For purposes of the paragraph, the following definitions apply. - Comparable Federal, State or local law means a program providing employment training and supportive services that; - (A) Is authorized by a Federal, State or local law; - (B) Is funded by the Federal, State or local government; - (C) Is operated or administered by a public agency; and

-- (16) Amounts paid by a State agency to a family with a developmentally disabled family member living at home to offset the cost of services and equipment needed to keep the developmentally disabled family member at home; or - (17) Amounts specifically excluded by any other Federal statute from consideration as income for purposes of determining eligibility or benefits under a category of assistance programs that includes assistance under the United States Housing Act of 1937.
-The following is: a list of types of benefits that qualify for this exclusion.
-Updates will be published and distributed when necessary:
+- (D) Has a its objective to assist participants in acquiring employment skills. - (ii) Exclusion period means the period during which the resident participates in a program described in this section plus 18 months from the date the resident begins the first job acquired by the resident after completion of such program that is not funded by public housing assistance under the U.S. Housing Act of 1937 (42 U.S.C.1437 et seq.).
+If the resident is terminated from employment without good cause, the exclusion period shall end. - (iii) Earnings and Benefits means the incremental earnings and benefits resulting from a qualifying employment training program or subsequent job; - (14) Deferred periodic payments of supplemental security income and social security benefits that are received in a lump sum payment; - (15) Amounts received by the family in the form of refunds or rebates under state or local law for property taxes paid on the dwelling unit; - (16) Amounts paid by a State agency to a family with a developmentally disabled family member living at home to offset the cost of services and equipment needed to keep the developmentally disabled family member at home; or - (17) Amounts specifically excluded by any other Federal statute from consideration as income for purposes of determining eligibility or benefits under a category of assistance programs that includes assistance under the United State Housing Act of 1937.
+The following is a list of types of benefits that quality for this exclusion.
+Updates will be published and distributed when necessary.

-Da.
-FEDERAL EXCLUSIONS:
+D. FEDERAL EXCLUSIONS